TomConlin/Semantic_Exchange_Format/README.md

 ## On Graph Meaning

-As each internal node needs to be uniquely identified within the tree, a node is easily be given a pseudo random identifier/label based on the path from the root, but there is also the opportunity for
+Each node could be uniquely identified within the tree, by being given an identifier/label based on its path from the root.
+In particular each path from root to leaf is guaranteed to be unique.

+but there is also the opportunity for

  - all non-leaf nodes
  - some leaf nodes
  - all edges

 to have well established context.
-That is: everything which is not external data comes from and with globally shared, commonly accepted, referable, predefined, definitions, and usage patterns.
+That is: everything which is not external data comes from and with
+globally shared, commonly accepted, referable, predefined, definitions, and usage patterns.

-If these predefined patterns are drawn from well established libraries of patterns then graph fragments from unrelated sources may overlap in a meaningful way despite the data having nothing specific in common.
+If these predefined patterns are drawn from well established libraries of patterns
+then graph fragments from unrelated sources may overlap in a meaningful ways
+despite never having been deliberately coordinated.

-A good source for the most generic of these predefined patterns is the [W3C Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework) which has been in use for over twenty years now and has most of the kinks worked out.
+A good source for the most generic of these predefined patterns is the
+[W3C Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework)
+which has been in use for over twenty years now and has most of the kinks worked out.
+As more specific patterns become necessary we must adopt or if necessary create
+[ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which
-As more specific patterns become necessary we must adopt or if necessary create [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechanistic way with other unknown patterns.
+carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechanistic way with other unknown patterns.